USEPA/e-manifest/docs/src/Services/user.md

 }
 ```

-Both fields, `userId` and `siteIds` are optional.
-If you know the user ID, you can use this service to return the user's
+Both fields, `"userId"` and `"siteIds"` are optional.
+If you know the user ID, you can use this service to return the
+user's
 information, such as what site's they have access to and the permissions in RCRAInfo they have for each site.

 <details>